 At Modern Kids Design, we're always looking for different ways to make our lifestyle more environmentally friendly and share things we learn along the way.
 As we reflect on the new year, we thought we’d share some easy ways to reduce our carbon footprint.
 Sometimes, living in a way that is a little more green just takes a little more planning.
 With that in mind, we hope our 10 resolutions for the planet will help make 2020 your most earth-friendly yet...

-1. Skip the Bottled Water
+1. Skip the bottled water

 We love supporting our local farmers at the farmer’s market and purchasing locally.
-Not only are you reducing your carbon footprint by purchasing food that hasn’t traveled half the world to get to your plate, but you’re supporting the community around you.
+Not only are you reducing your carbon footprint by purchasing food that hasn’t traveled half the world to get to your plate, but you’re also supporting the community around you.
 Joining a CSA is also wonderful way to get seasonal produce.

-3. Change the Light Bulbs
+3. Change the light bulbs

 Compact fluorescent lights can reduce your household energy use—plus, they last longer.
-You can start off slowly by converting just one room and see how many family members it takes to screw in a light bulb.
+You can start off slowly by converting just one room and see how many family members it takes to screw in a light bulb. :-)

-5. Switch to Natural Cleaners
+5. Switch to natural cleaners

 Many household cleaners can contain some pretty toxic ingredients.
 Rather than slathering them on your floor or spraying them into the air, consider green cleaning.
 Whether you choose to purchase natural products or make your own, your family and pets will benefit from better indoor air quality and a healthier home environment.

 We live in a highly connected world and chances are you’ve got several electronics plugged into outlets right now.
 Unfortunately, some of those things we leave plugged in are using energy even when they aren’t powered on.
 To cut back on these power-suckers, make sure to unplug chargers and electronics when not in use.
 One way to do this easily is with a surge protector that has an on/off switch.